-Serve as a contact with research participants, sponsors, and regulatory agencies.
-Coordinate studies from startup through close-out.
+Serve as primary contact with research participants, sponsors, and regulatory agencies.
+Coordinate studies from startup through closeout.

 Determine eligibility of and gather consent from study participants according to protocol.
 Assist in developing recruitment strategies.

 Collect and manage patient and laboratory data for clinical research projects.
 Manage research project databases, develop flow sheets and other study related documents, and complete study documents/case report forms.

 Ensure compliance with research protocols, and review and audit case report forms for completion and accuracy with source documents.
 Prepare regulatory submissions, and ensure institutional Review Board renewals are completed.

 Assemble study kits for study visits, monitor scheduling of procedures and charges, coordinate documents, and attend monitoring meetings with sponsors, acting as primary contact.

 Interact with the principal investigator regularly, ensuring patient safety and adherence to proper study conduct.